Assessment of the Implementation of Safeguarding Culture Standards of the Catholic Church in Aotearoa New Zealand

 Assessor Appointment

-TRT are pleased to appoint and entrust the assessment to GCPS Consulting, based in the United Kingdom.
+TRT appointed and entrusted the assessment to GCPS Consulting, based in the United Kingdom.

 GCPS Consulting is a consulting firm that specialises in helping organisations ensure the safety of children and adults and improve their systems for preventing and reporting/responding to allegations of abuse.
 GCPS deals with the identification of risks and issues and has extensive international experience and expertise in policy development, training, review, evaluation, investigations as well as inquiries.